Four Sephardic Synagogues: Eliahu Ha'navi Synagogue

 Another synagogue was established in anno 1586 CE and named after Elijah the Prophet.
 This synagogue is the oldest of the four.
 The Eliyahu Ha'navi Synagogue mainly served as a beth midrash for Torah study.
 Also known as Kahal Talmud Torah, it was only used for prayer on festivals.
 According to legend, the name of the synagogue was given after an event that took place on Yom Kippur, when one person was missing to complete the minyan required for prayer.
-Out of the blue, a man, unknown to the worshippers, appeared and the service was able to start.
+Out of nowhere, a man unknown to the worshippers appeared and the service was able to start.
 The man mysteriously disappeared after the Neilah prayer.
 The people were sure that the man was none other than Elijah the Prophet.

 Emtsai Synagogue

 The Emtsai Synagogue or Middle Synagogue (בית הכנסת האמצעי), also known as the Kahal Tzion Synagogue, forms the central chamber of the complex.
 It was originally a courtyard which was probably used as the women's section of the Rabban Yohanan Ben Zakai synagogue.
-During Sukkot it could be converted into a sukkah for the worshippers.
+During Sukkot, it could be converted into a sukkah for the worshippers.
 With the growth of the community, it was decided during the middle of the 18th century to roof the yard.
 It was turned into what is today known as the Middle Synagogue, due to its location in the "middle" of the other three synagogues.